swiftlang/swift-evolution/proposals/NNNN-support-non-copyable-simple-protocols.md

 `LosslessStringConvertible` explicitly does not conform to `~Escapable` since this would require a lifetime for the created value, something that requires further language features to express.
+It is useful to make it `~Copyable` though, since this allows for non-reference-counted arbitrary precision numeric types to be created from strings.

 Note that underscored protocol requirements and methods in extensions are omitted but will be updated as necessary.